 The York Potash Project is a nationally important proposal to develop a new state-of-the-art potash mine in the area between Whitby and Scarborough.

-The project would create over 1,000 direct jobs and thousands more in supply and support businesses.
+The Project would create over 1,000 direct jobs and many more in supply and support businesses.
 It would boost the local and the national economies and secure a supply of high-value potash for generations to come.

-Our innovative and unprecedented design concepts show how the mine infrastructure would be below ground, concealed in agricultural style buildings or completely hidden within commercial forestry areas.
+Our innovative and unprecedented design concepts show how the mine infrastructure would be below ground, concealed in agricultural style buildings and largely hidden within a commercial forestry area.